3 min read

 Steve Rodriguez

-Steve Rodriguez is a relationship banker at Bankers Trust’s Arizona branch.
-He joined Bankers Trust as a consumer services representative at the Windsor Heights branch in 2001 and moved to his current location in 2008.
-In this role, Steve assists customers with an array of banking needs, from opening accounts to applying for loans to uncovering needs for additional financial services such as mortgages and commercial services.
+Steve Rodriguez is an AVP, Assistant Manager in Arizona.
+He joined Bankers Trust as a consumer services representative at the Windsor Heights branch in 2001 and moved to Arizona in 2008.
+In his role, Steve assists customers with an array of banking needs, from opening accounts to applying for loans to uncovering needs for additional financial services such as mortgages and commercial services.
 Steve is an active volunteer in the community and regularly attends volunteering events with Feed Our Starving Children and Nourish Phoenix.

 Have the Education Center delivered right to your inbox